EduardaCaldeira/NegFaceDiff/README.md

-# This is the official repository of the papers [NegFaceDiff: The Power of Negative Context in Identity-Conditioned Diffusion for Synthetic Face Generation](https://arxiv.org/abs/2508.09661) (accepted at ICCV Workshop 2025) and AdaptDiff: Adaptive Guidance in Diffusion Models for Diverse and Identity-Consistent Face Synthesis (accepted at AAAI Student Abstract and Poster 2026
+# This is the official repository of the papers [NegFaceDiff: The Power of Negative Context in Identity-Conditioned Diffusion for Synthetic Face Generation](https://arxiv.org/abs/2508.09661) (accepted at ICCV Workshop 2025) and [AdaptDiff: Adaptive Guidance in Diffusion Models for Diverse and Identity-Consistent Face Synthesis](https://arxiv.org/abs/2603.29569) (accepted at AAAI Student Abstract and Poster 2026

 ## Generated Datasets Download
-You can request access to the dataset generated with NegFaceDiff (Far-Neg, diffusion model pre-trained on CASIA-WebFace) [here](https://drive.google.com/drive/folders/1RXplM2j8cP4pyljcHweoq5I_xZFi3h_T?usp=sharing).
-This folder also contains the pre-trained diffusion model weights and the weights of the FR model trained on the generated data. **Please share your name, affiliation, and official email in the request form.**
+You can request access to the dataset generated with NegFaceDiff and AdaptDiff (Far-Neg, diffusion model pre-trained on CASIA-WebFace) [here](https://drive.google.com/drive/folders/1RXplM2j8cP4pyljcHweoq5I_xZFi3h_T?usp=sharing).
+This folder also contains the pre-trained diffusion model weights and the weights of the FR model trained on the generated data (with data augmentation). **Please share your name, affiliation, and official email in the request form.**

-The dataset generated with AdaptDiff will be release soon.

 ## Training Datasets Download
 You can download the FFHQ dataset [here](https://github.com/NVlabs/ffhq-dataset) and the CASIA-WebFace dataset [here](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).